Quick Start

 Policies

 tab.
 Here you will set your team's defined retention policy in days and designate and granular entity-specific retention policies.Feature Definition Default Retention Where you select your site wide retention policy.
 This will be your global default across all projects.
 Retention Rules Where you can set custom retention policies for specific entities, such as projects or users.
-Policies Where you create your custom content retention policies to be set against projects or your global default.
+Policies Where you create your custom content retention policies.
 The days you set will help the audit tool flag all content that is nearing the end of the retention period or has expired past the retention policy.
-When automation is enabled, Retention Manager will purge content from Jira according to these policies. -
+When automation is enabled, Content Retention Manager will purge content from Jira according to these policies. -

 Create a custom policy in Policies if you don't see a preset policy that matches your desired retention schedule.
 Refer to the Adding a Policy step below.
 Each policy has a defined retention period and a warning period.
 The warning period happens at the set number of days before expiration to notify users and admins of the upcoming content removal.
 This will help your team keep an eye on content expiring before they expire and request content to be excepted against the policy.
 Extensions can be granted manually on the Content Audit tab.